taham655/Multi-Document-Chatbot/README.md

 ## Introduction

-Welcome to the GitHub repository for the GitHub Chatbot!
-This bot integrates various APIs to provide natural language processing and image generation capabilities.
+Welcome to the GitHub repository for the Multi Document Chatbot!

 ## Prerequisites